kramire/running-log/README.md

 ## Getting Started

+### Prerequesities
+* MongoDB
+* Location IQ API Key
+* DarkSky API Key

+*Note that these API keys are optional.
+If omitted, the application will still work, however, some functionality around the location and weather will be lost.

 ### Installation

-Begin by forking this repository, and cloning to your computer.
+1. Begin by forking this repository, and cloning to your computer.

-The project contains the folders `client` and `server`.
-Both require a `.env` file to be built.
-Please see the `.env.example` files in each folder to see a guideline on how these should be structured.
-There are two optional API keys, one for Location IQ, and one for DarkSky.
-The first is for gathering the coordinates of the run location, and the second is querying the historical weather.
-The tool will still work without these keys, but some functionality will be lost.
+2. Prepare a `.env` file following the examples in the folders `client` and `server`.

+3. Install the necessary dependencies.
-Next, run `npm i` in both the `client` and `server` folders to install the necessary dependencies.
+Run `npm i` in both the `client` and `server` folders.

-This application uses MongoDB as the database.
-Please ensure this is installed.
-For Mac users, you can use homebrew to install MongoDB by running `brew install mongodb`.

 ### To Start
 Begin by starting MongoDB.
 For Mac users, this can be done by running `brew services start mongodb`.

-To start the backend, navigate to the server folder and run `nodemon index.js`.
+To start the backend, navigate to the `server` folder and run `nodemon index.js`.
 If the server has successfully started, a console log will appear in the terminal stating "Listening on port...".

-To start the frontend, navigate to the client folder and run `npm start`.
+To start the frontend, navigate to the `client` folder and run `npm start`.
 This will build the React app, and open it in the browser.

 ## Tech Stack